 “Fucking homeless taking over.”

-Roger pulled from the bottle a third time, and a third was gone.
+Roger drank from the bottle a third time, and a third was gone.
 His heart jogged faster.
 Faces uniformly frowned.
 He increased to two swigs per drink.
 There was a schedule.

 Setting the empty bottle down in a nook, Roger got up.
 The alcohol was still queued up, but he held the railing tight.
 He descended the stairs and turned right.
 Roger floated with the people.
-With each step, he lost grip on the sidewalk.
-Still, he advanced unobstructed.
+With each step, he lost grip of the sidewalk.
+He advanced unobstructed.

 As he worked his way downstream, the SUVs and convertibles on the side of the road gave way to police cars.
 Red and yellow t-shirts gave way to blue jackets and ties.
 The sidewalk had fewer cracks.
 Roger found what he was looking for: tall, double doors painted two shades of black.
 He was on time.